Guidelines for your Commitment Ceremony at Home

 The celebrant has the right not to conduct the ceremony if these guidelines are not adhered to and in such a case the Celebrant has the right to refuse to conduct the ceremony and leave the premises.
 In such instances there is no refund available to the client.

-There must be enough chairs placed on an even surface for all guests to be seated, and table to hold water for the Celebrant, gifts and paperwork.
-Please provide paperweights for paperwork.
+Prefrably there will be eough chairs placed on an even surface for all guests to be seated, and table to hold water for the Celebrant, gifts and paperwork.
+Please provide paperweights for paperwork, if the ceremony is outside.

 The Celebrant will review the garden/room layout and discuss this with you.
 The layout needs to be complete when the Celebrant arrives, which is approximately 30 minutes before the ceremony is due to take place.
 Celebrants are not responsible for moving furniture.
 If disabled guests are attending, do consider wheelchair access.